MelbourneDeveloper/ioc_container/README.md

 ```

 ## Performance Comparison Benchmarks
-This library is fast and holds up to comparable libraries in terms of performance.
 Check out the [benchmarks folder](https://github.com/MelbourneDeveloper/ioc_container/tree/benchmarks/benchmarks) of the GitHub repository to check out the benchmarks.

 _*Disclaimer: there is no claim that the methodology in these benchmarks is correct.
 It's possible that my benchmarks don't compare the same thing across libraries.
 I invite you and the library authors to check these and let me know if there are mistakes.*_